-Creating Progress Stories (Practical and Motivating Visions)
+Challenge 6 – Creating Progress Stories (Motivating and Adaptive Shared Visions)

 Finding weeble, wildcard, faulty, and experimental stories covers the bottom two thirds of the Three Ps of foresight work.
 Those efforts prepare the ground for the most high-profile and highly-valued task: envisioning preferable futures.
 We and our clients must find ethical and adaptive visions that inspire us, and tell motivating stories around those visions, to recruit others to help us make them a reality.

 We call these progress stories, because all good visions contain implicit or explicit ideas of personal, organizational, global, or universal progress within them.
 The “p-word” isn’t very popular with some intellectuals, some old folks, manipulative politicians, fearmongering news vendors, pessimists, conspiracy theorists, and others who are happy believing we live in a world that has no implicit arrow of improvement that we can find, or is even “getting steadily worse” or “falling apart.”
 But as we’ll see in Chapters 7 and 11, a number of antiprogress world views are intellectually and morally bankrupt.

 It is true that in a continually accelerating and complexifying world there are always a host of negative trends, like our growing bureacracy and plutocracy.
 But almost all of the problems we face today we’ve created for ourselves, with our stunning scientific and economic successes these last few centuries.
 We created these problems, and we’ll solve them once we get appropriate motivation and vision to do so.